Azure/aks-engine/examples/keyvault-params/README.md

 ## Overview

-ACS-Engine enables you to retrieve the following k8s deployment parameters from Microsoft Azure KeyVault:
+AKS Engine enables you to retrieve the following k8s deployment parameters from Microsoft Azure KeyVault:

 * certificateProfile
   * apiServerCertificate